Chapter 1. Installing RHEL for real time

 RHEL for Real Time is designed to be used on well-tuned systems for applications with extremely high determinism requirements.
 The kernel offers the vast majority of the improvement in determinism.

-For example, in many workloads, thorough system tuning improves consistency of results to a optimum percentage.
-This is why, before using RHEL for Real Time, we recommend that customers first perform system tuning of standard RHEL to see if it meets their objectives.
+For example, in many workloads, thorough system tuning improves consistency of results to an optimum percentage.
+Before using RHEL for Real Time, perform system tuning of standard RHEL first.
+This tuning helps determine if standard RHEL meets your objectives.

 Warning